Many NMG members, prospective members, and their families look to see if we welcome transgender children in our community.

 - are transitioning, or have transitioned, to identify as boys

 - identify as non-binary

 With this policy, our commitment to every child’s privacy and safety is unchanged.
 Since publishing our first issue in 1993, we’ve welcomed both girls and boys to read New Moon Girls magazine.
-We require that a parent or guardian (not the child) set up the account for members of our online girl community.
-Specially-trained adults moderate the online community.

 If you have questions about what it means to be a transgender child, here are some basics, from the National Center for Transgender Equality.

 Most children don’t think much about their gender identity.
 When we’re born, parents, and others usually see us as male or female, based on what our bodies look like.
 Most people labeled female at birth turn out to identify as girls and women, and most people labeled male at birth turn out to identify as boys and men.

 But some people’s gender identity – their inner knowledge of who they are – is different from what was assumed at birth.
 Most of these people describe themselves as transgender.

 A transgender girl lives as a girl today, but was thought to be male at birth.
 A transgender boy lives as a boy today, but was thought to be female at birth.
 Some transgender people identify as neither male nor female; many calling themselves non-binary, or a combination of male and female.